ricardoandrietta/shopping_list/README.md

 # Items to Buy

 A full-stack web application for managing shopping lists and items to buy.
-The application is built with a Vue.js frontend and Node.js/Express backend, using SQLite as the database.
+The application is built with a Vue.js frontend and Node.js/Express backend, using SQLite for development and PostgreSQL for production.

 ## Project Structure